yeetbit/BKE_CLI/README.md

-## Tic Tac Toe game in CLI style, created by OOP standards.
-For the purpose to become familiar with Java 11 SE.
+## Tic Tac Toe

+A game in CLI style, NON-hardcode in OOP standard, create from scratch without resources/help.
+purpose:
+-- training

+## Goals
--logic structure is dynamic and scaleable to larger playingfields or multiple playing fields.
+-- logic structure is dynamic and scaleable to larger playingfields or multiple playing fields.

--when to play againts the computer, the oponent compares dynamically what move to make.
+-- playing againts the computer, the oponent calculate's what move to make.
 Difficulty can be set.
+-- cli UI version

 -- UPDATE: Compiled as native image